 Going Batty – Learn about Bat habitats, food sources and life cycle.
 Make a bat to take home.

 Spa Diva- Learn the chemistry of soap, lip balm and make bath.
 Make bath fizz to take home.
 Make 2 take homes for * $13 per scout/ participant(in) minimum still applies , out programs are an additional $50 fee for a second take home.

 Chocolate- Make yummy and great looking chocolates while learning about cocoa beans and the rain forest

 $10 per scout/ participant per program (Min. $200, max 40 participants)

 Visit your site:

-*All school program are also available for troop or pack meetings.
+*All school programs are also available for troop or pack meetings.
 Additional programs available upon request.

 Request a a program by leaving a deposit : Please be sure to put a first choice requested date and time, second choice, email and phone number in the specific instructions section and ALL contact information, we will call to complete the booking; your program is NOT BOOKED until you speak with us.

 $150 Deposit required:Non-refundable if cancellation is less than one week in advance.